Freeman TD lifts Ravens over Bears with Jackson sidelined

 The Bears (3-7) lost their fifth straight.

-But the Ravens answered with the 72-yard touchdown drive.
-Freeman ran it in after Huntley’s 30-yard pass to Sammy Watkins put the ball on the 3.
+But Baltimore answered with the 72-yard touchdown drive.
+Freeman ran it in after Huntley’s 29-yard pass to Sammy Watkins put the ball on the 3, and the Ravens came out on top even without their best player.

+“I think it means a lot,” cornerback Marlon Humphrey said.
+“I think going into the game, there’s a lot of not knowing what was going happen.
+We have two corners go down.
+All week, you don’t have Lamar and then he comes back Friday and you’re like, ‘We’re good, we’re good.’
+Then, you see him on the plane curled up in a ball and I look over, I’m like, ‘I don’t think this guy’s gonna be able to play.’
+It was just crazy.”

 Huntley completed 26 of 36 passes for 219 yards in his first career start.
-The second-year pro from Utah also threw an interception and got sacked six times in his fifth pro appearance.
+The second-year pro who was undrafted out of Utah also threw an interception and got sacked six times in his fifth pro appearance.

 Fields took a big step backward following several promising outings.
 The rookie was 4 of 11 for 79 yards after throwing for a career-high 291 yards at Pittsburgh two weeks ago.

-Mooney had 121 yards receiving.
-Goodwin added 104.
-Robert Quinn had 3 1/2 sacks.
+Mooney caught five passes for 121 yards.
+Goodwin added 104 yards on four receptions.
+Robert Quinn had a career-high 3 1/2 sacks.
 But the Bears remained winless following byes since 2013.

 INJURIES